php/php-langspec/spec/14-classes.md

 }
 ```

-Object of this class can be serialized, however, any attemt to call its method or access its property
+Object of this class can be serialized, however, any attempt to call its method or access its property
 for any other operation except serialization will result in a fatal error.

 ### Class `stdClass`